ebroch/dspam/README.md

 The '.spam' folder is where users are to put spam marked as innocent.
 The '.notspam' folder is where users are to put ham marked as spam.

-I train on email by bash scripts in the following way
+I train on email by bash scripts in the following ways:

 1) For spam marked by DSPAM as spam, I simply delete it and don't train twice.
    The DSPAM result will be 'X-DSPAM-Result: Spam'